MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ### Structural Analysis
 - Borough- and region-level confusion matrices
 - **Principal Component Analysis (PCA)**
-  - Used to identify boroughs that occupy similar positions in the model's “mental space”
+  - Used to identify boroughs that occupy similar positions in the model's "mental space"
   - Boroughs that cluster closely are treated as cognitively interchangeable by the model
 - Co-confusion analysis (systematic default predictions)
 - Spearman rank correlation (human-AI alignment)